platzregen/Frentastic/README.md

 # Frentastic v0.1

-Frentastic is a modern web application designed to provide users with detailed insights and information about cryptocurrencies.
-Featuring a user-friendly interface and a range of interactive functionalities, Frentastic enables users to track up-to-date data on various cryptocurrencies including total minted coins, burned tokens, circulation supply, and more.
+Frentastic is a modern web application designed to provide users with detailed insights and information about the meme coin $FREN.
+Featuring a user-friendly interface and a range of interactive functionalities, Frentastic enables users to track up-to-date data including total minted coins, burned tokens, circulation supply, and more.

 ## Key Features